strengthening Canadian leadership in global nutrition

 malnutrition in infants and young children

 Malnutrition is linked to nearly half of all child deaths under five.
 In addition, stunting (too short for age) and wasting (too thin for height) have irreversible effects, leading to cognitive delays, lower educational attainment, and limited economic opportunities.
+In 2024, 150.2 million children were estimated to be stunted and 42.8 million were estimated to be wasted.
+Today, wasting remains the most lethal form of malnutrition because – on top of the gaps in prevention – early detection and treatment are also not sufficiently accessible.

 Even before children show physical signs of malnutrition, their growing brains and bodies are negatively affected.
 Consequences of undernourishment and micronutrient deficiencies are long lasting and hinder full potential growth of individuals and communities they live in, resulting in a global cost of US$ 761 billion annually.
+However, in 2025, the nutrition sector has been among the hardest hit by funding cuts from major donors, with only 27% of the required annual funding secured by the Fall.
+Early projections estimate that 2.3 million children could be left without treatment for severe wasting, resulting in up to 369,000 additional preventable child deaths each year.

 the need to invest in nutrition